 - Solid Waste Disposal and Site Cleanup Grants

-For more information and/or assistance in understanding the financial and technical assistance opportunities available to Tribes, please contact Tracey M. Harper at email@example.com or (916) 341-6531.
+For more information and/or assistance in understanding the financial and technical assistance opportunities available to Tribes, please contact CalRecycle Tribal Liaison, Tracey Harper at email@example.com or (916) 341-6531.

-About the Clean Water State Revolving Fund Program The State Water Board provides financial assistance through various State and federal loan and grant programs to help local agencies, businesses, and individuals meet the costs of water pollution control, development of locally available sustainable water supplies, and cleanup.
+Clean Water State Revolving Fund Program.
+The State Water Board provides financial assistance through various State and federal loan and grant programs to help local agencies, businesses, and individuals meet the costs of water pollution control, development of locally available sustainable water supplies, and cleanup.
 This is funding made available for local and regional projects.
-CWSRF Handout (hyperlink)

-- 2010 Clean Water State Revolving Fund Program Brochure (PDF)
+- Clean Water State Revolving Fund Program Brochure (.pdf)

 Other Funding Opportunities